RacoonIsBetter/Engineer-Obsidian/README.md

 This is a obsidian vault about engineering

-with a cool test edit
+with a cool test edit gay